NgaLy-lab/facemask-web/README.md

  and under the supervision of Academic advisor Dr. Lý Tú Nga
 </ul>
 ## Running Instruction
+***Note: The python version for running this project is Python 3.8.x
 - Install required packages in `requirements.txt`, remember to check the version of Microsoft Visual C++ must be greater than ver 14.0
 - Set video source and model weight used in `facemask_server.py`.
 - Open CMD in root folder, set the export file: `set FLASK_APP=facemask_server`